sempare/sempare-delphi-streams/README.md

     Sempare.Streams;
 ```

 The main entry point is the _Stream_ record, where we stream from:
 * a list : <b>TList&lt;T&gt;</b>
 * a dynamic array : <b>TArray&lt;T&gt;</b>
 * a enumerable : <b>TEnumerable&lt;T&gt;</b> or <b>IEnumerable&lt;T&gt;</b>
+* a descendant of TDataSet
+* a string

 # Sample usage